chrismlusk/accuraty-templates/README.md

 Although `sftp.json` is configured to automatically push files to the server, you need to manually upload certain directories when you first set up a project.
 Right-click on the `app/` folder and choose "Upload Folder" from the menu.

-#### 4. Install packages
+#### 4. Install and build packages

 From your terminal, run `npm install`.

-#### 5. Build the assets

-Run `npm run build`.

-This will optimize and compile assets (images, styles, scripts, etc.), but it won't keep Gulp in "watch" mode.
-However, since we are just getting started, run this one time and then continue with the setup.
+After the install is finished, `npm run build` will automatically run.
+This compiles assets (styles, scripts, etc.), but Gulp won't stay in "watch" mode.

-#### 6. Create GitHub repo
+#### 5. Create GitHub repo

 Go to the [Accuraty GitHub account](https://github.com/Accuraty) and add a new repository.